-Little Rock is the capital and largest city of Arkansas and it's located near the very center of Arkansas.
+Little Rock is the capital and largest city in the state of Arkansas and it's located near the very center of Arkansas.
 Little Rock is located in Pulaski County and it was founded in 1821.
 Little Rock is the 118th largest city in the U.S. with an estimated population of almost 200,000.

 The larger urban area has a population of 432,000 (88th in the U.S.), while the metropolitan area has a population of 726,000 (75th largest in the country).
 The Little Rock-North Little Rock, AR Combined Statistical Area has a population of 900,000.